devj1988/logvis-tail/README.md

 $./deps/teardown.sh

 This will remove the containers setup in STARTING UP phase.
-Thats kafka, syslog, elasticsearch and lola.
+That's kafka, syslog, elasticsearch and lola.

 You will need to manually stop any devj2019/hellosb containers you spin up.